Bob Seger: Later years: 1988–present

-On May 28, 2011, Michigan Governor Rick Snyder proclaimed that date as Bob Seger Day for his more than 50 years of sharing his celebrated musical talents with fans all over the world.
+Seger contributed piano and vocals to Kid Rock's 2010 album Born Free and staged a successful arena tour during 2011, accompanied by the release of a two-CD compilation, Ultimate Hits: Rock and Roll Never Forgets.
+On May 28, 2011, Michigan Governor Rick Snyder proclaimed that date as Bob Seger Day (Seger's second such honor) for his more than 50 years of sharing his celebrated musical talents with fans all over the world.
+In 2012, Seger was inducted into the Songwriters Hall of Fame.
+The next year, he performed a duet of "Who'll Stop the Rain" with John Fogerty on Fogerty's album Wrote a Song for Everyone.

-On December 30, 2011, before a sell-out crowd at the Mandalay Bay Events Center in Las Vegas, Seger closed another successful tour.
-On October 30, 2011, he told AnnArbor.com director, Bob Needham, he was returning to the studio to complete another new album for release in the fall of 2012, followed by another supporting tour.

-On June 14, 2012, Seger was inducted into the Songwriters Hall of Fame.
-On January 10, 2013, Seger announced another tour in the US and Canada.

-Seger performed a duet of "Who'll Stop the Rain" with John Fogerty on Fogerty's album Wrote a Song for Everyone, released in 2013.

-Seger's 17th studio album, Ride Out was released on October 14, 2014.
-Ride Out was accompanied by a highly successful arena tour of the United States and Canada.
+Seger's 17th studio album, Ride Out, was released in 2014, along with a successful arena tour of the United States and Canada.

 On December 22, 2016, Seger performed "Heartache Tonight" as the Kennedy Center honored the Eagles.
-A few weeks later, on January 18, 2017, Seger gave away the single "Glenn Song" on his website as a tribute marking the one-year death of Eagles founding member Glenn Frey, with whom Seger was close friends.
-Starting on August 24, 2017, Seger embarked on a 32-city Runaway Train tour that was originally scheduled to conclude on November 17, 2017, in Chicago.
-This tour included a show on September 22, 2017, at The Palace of Auburn Hills (Michigan), which was the last event to be held at that venue.
-The same day, Seger announced his new studio album, I Knew You When, and released "Busload of Faith", a cover of the Lou Reed song from the 1989 album New York, as the first single taken from the album.
-I Knew You When was released on November 17, 2017, which would have marked the last day of Seger's Runaway Train tour.
-However, due to "an urgent medical issue with his vertebrae", all concert dates starting September 30 had to be postponed.
-Of the 32 scheduled tour dates, Seger could complete 13 and had to postpone 19.
+A few weeks later, on January 18, 2017, Seger gave away the single "Glenn Song" on his website as a tribute marking the first anniversary of the death of Eagles founding member Glenn Frey.
+That summer, Seger embarked on his Runaway Train tour, including a show at The Palace of Auburn Hills, the last event to be held at that venue.
+Seger released a cover of the Lou Reed song "Busload of Faith" as the first single from the I Knew You When album.
+Due to "an urgent medical issue with his vertebrae", all concert dates starting September 30 were postponed.
+Of the 32 scheduled tour dates, Seger completed thirteen and postponed nineteen.

 On September 18, 2018, Seger announced his final tour.
-Named the Travelin' Man tour, it includes postponed dates from the 2017 tour as well as additional shows, and was scheduled to kick off on November 21 at the Van Andel Arena in Grand Rapids, MI.
+The Travelin' Man tour included postponed dates from the 2017 tour, and kicked off at the Van Andel Arena in Grand Rapids, Michigan.
+The tour ended on November 1, 2019, and Seger retired.

+Seger made a brief return in 2023 to perform at the Country Music Hall of Fame in Nashville for the induction of Patty Loveless, playing her song "She Drew a Broken Heart".
+Loveless sang a duet with Seger in "The Answer's in the Question" from Seger's Face the Promise album.